 My Philosophy as a Lawyer

-I began my education at University of Utah, where I earned my Bachelor of Science in finance in 2005.
-Soon after, I moved to San Francisco and attended UC Hasting College of the Law until 2008.
-Once I received my Juris Doctor, I began working in the legal field, offering my estate planning services to clients throughout Alameda County.
+I began my education at the University of Utah, where I earned my Bachelor of Science in Finance in 2005.
+Soon after, I moved to San Francisco and attended UC Hastings College of the Law until 2008.

 Q & A